megazazik/reducer-assistant/README.md

 ### destroy

-Via the `destroy` method you can stop an current assistant themself or a child assistant.
+Via the `destroy` method you can stop an current assistant or a child assistant.

 ```typescript
 class MyAssistant extends Assistant {